 Q. Do bread boxes keep bread from molding?

 Most bread boxes are designed to preserve bread over time, but they won’t keep mold away indefinitely.
 Certain products are designed with vents or air holes to provide air circulation and keep the humidity at the right level to discourage mold growth.

 Q. What should I look for in a bread box?

 Choose a bread box that is appropriately sized for the storage needs of your household.
 If you want to preserve bread over several days, as opposed to just a day or two, look for a bread box with ventilation.
 Consider whether you want features like a clear window for checking the quality of your loaves and top storage for kitchen items.
-Keep in mind whether you prefer stainless steel, plastic, wood, or ceramic; noting that wood designs are unsuitable for humid climates, and ceramic bread boxes do not contain ventilation.
+Keep in mind whether you prefer stainless steel, plastic, wood, or ceramic; wood designs are unsuitable for humid climates, and ceramic bread boxes do not contain ventilation.

 Why Trust Bob Vila

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.